astutespruce/sarp-connectivity/deploy/README.md

 ## Server

 - Create an EC2 micro server based on Ubuntu 20.04 LTS
-- Set root volume to have 12 GB of space
+- Set root volume to have 20 GB of space (need large /tmp folder space for uploading tiles)
-- Create a second volume with 20 GB of space
+- Create a second volume with 20 GB of space (/tiles)
 - Create an elastic IP and assign to that instance
 - Create a 4 GB swap file according to instructions here: https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04
   - `sudo fallocate -l 4G /swapfile`